 “We loved it.
 It was great and real luxury compared to tenting!
 I remember saying jokingly that I wanted a Pod on wheels,” says Diane.

 “We were quite surprised by the high prices, but also by the uniformity and blandness.
 There were different vans and fitters but nothing stood out.
 I personally couldn’t see why anyone would pay so much for a van with a kitchen, table and bed.
-After all, when camping, I don’t want to sit, cook or eat inside.
+After all, when camping, I don’t want to sit, cook or eat inside,” says Diane.

-“All I really need is transport, somewhere to put a bed that doesn’t involve tent pegs, canvas and poles, and a cooker and table for outdoors,” says Diane.
+“All I really need is transport, somewhere to put a bed that doesn’t involve tent pegs, canvas and poles, and a cooker and table for outdoors,” she adds.
 “So, I came up with the plan to buy a second-hand transit van or similar and pop my futon in the back.
 Maybe a slight conversion to add a few cupboards for storage, plus an awning.”